Sundays with Frankenstein

 The Centre for the History of the Gothic Short Story Competition, 2016

-The Centre for the History of the Gothic is hosted a short story competition based on the 1816 story competition which inspired Frankenstein.
+The Centre for the History of the Gothic hosted a short story competition based on the 1816 story competition which inspired Frankenstein.
 Entries were recommended to begin with the following line from Frankenstein: “It was on a dreary night of November that I beheld the accomplishment of my toils.”

 ‘Frankenstein and the Vampire: A Dark and Stormy Night’, BBC2 television programme, 2014